Skip to main content

 Try these fixes if the warning persists

-• Factory reset the device: Go to Settings → General → Transfer or Reset iPhone → Erase All Content and Settings.
-After the reset, restore from iCloud or iTunes—but only after reconnecting certified accessories.
+• Factory reset the device: Wipe everything by going to Settings → General → Transfer or Reset iPhone → Erase All Content and Settings.
+After the reset, restore from iCloud or iTunes—but only after you’ve swapped in certified accessories.

-• Use Apple’s own cable: Borrow a genuine Apple USB-C to Lightning cable and a 20 W (or higher) power adapter from an Apple Store.
-If the warning vanishes, your original cable was a fake.
+• Use Apple’s own cable: Plug in a genuine Apple USB-C to Lightning cable with a 20 W (or higher) power adapter from an Apple Store.
+If the warning disappears, your original accessory was almost certainly a knockoff.

 • Contact the manufacturer: Report the accessory ID to the vendor.
-Reputable MFi licensees like Belkin or Anker will usually replace it or give you a refund without hassle.
+Reputable MFi licensees like Belkin or Anker typically replace or refund non-compliant products without giving you the runaround.

 Prevention Tips